civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 84

-      **(1)** A **rights holder** or former **rights holder** who is required by any order made under section 83 to reduce the price of a medicine shall commence compliance with the order within one month after the date of the order or within **a** greater period after that date **that** the Board determines is practical and reasonable, having regard to the circumstances of the **rights holder** or former **rights holder**.
+      **(1)** A rights holder or former rights holder who is required by any order made under section 83 to reduce the price of a medicine shall commence compliance with the order within one month after the date of the order or within a greater period after that date that the Board determines is practical and reasonable, having regard to the circumstances of the rights holder or former rights holder.

-      **(2)** A **rights holder** or former **rights holder** who is directed by any order made under section 83 to pay an amount to Her Majesty shall pay that amount within one month after the date of the order or within **a** greater period after that date **that** the Board determines is practical and reasonable, having regard to the circumstances of the **rights holder** or former **rights holder**.
+      **(2)** A rights holder or former rights holder who is directed by any order made under section 83 to pay an amount to Her Majesty shall pay that amount within one month after the date of the order or within a greater period after that date that the Board determines is practical and reasonable, having regard to the circumstances of the rights holder or former rights holder.

   **(2)** Subsection 84(3) of the English version of the Act is replaced by the following:

-    **(3)** An amount payable by a **rights holder** or former **rights holder** to Her Majesty under any order made under section 83 constitutes a debt due to Her Majesty and may be recovered in any court of competent jurisdiction.
+    **(3)** An amount payable by a rights holder or former rights holder to Her Majesty under any order made under section 83 constitutes a debt due to Her Majesty and may be recovered in any court of competent jurisdiction.

 ### Section 52

 Subsection 85(3) of the Act is replaced by the following:

-**(3)** In determining under section 83 whether a medicine is being or has been sold in any market in Canada at an excessive price, the Board shall not take into consideration research costs other than the Canadian portion of the world costs related to the research that led to the invention pertaining to that medicine or to the development and commercialization of that invention, calculated in proportion to the ratio of sales by the **rights holder** in Canada of that medicine to total world sales.
+**(3)** In determining under section 83 whether a medicine is being or has been sold in any market in Canada at an excessive price, the Board shall not take into consideration research costs other than the Canadian portion of the world costs related to the research that led to the invention pertaining to that medicine or to the development and commercialization of that invention, calculated in proportion to the ratio of sales by the rights holder in Canada of that medicine to total world sales.

 ### Section 53